Top 5 Mining Stocks To Watch In 2017

 Ivanhoe Mines recorded an exceptional year, but the show isn't over yet.
 Share price of the company that owns and actively develops three world-class assets grew by more than 300% in 2016 and there is still a lot of space to grow, as the development of the PGM Platreef mine in South Africa and the copper Kamoa-Kakula mine and zinc Kipushi mine in the Democratic Republic of Congo continues well.

 The 64%-owned Platreef project contains inferred and indicated resources of 41.83 million toz platinum, 42.72 million toz palladium, 2.79 million toz rhodium, 7.38 million toz gold, 3 billion lb copper and 5.88 billion lb nickel.
 Platreef is one of the biggest PGM deposits in the world and it is still open in several directions.
-The mine is under construction right now and it is projected to become the largest and one of the lowest cost PGM mines in the world, by the end of next decade.
+The mine is under construction right now and it is projected to become the largest and one of the lowest cost PGM mines in the world by the end of next decade.

 The 39.6%-owned Kamoa-Kakula project contains inferred and indicated resources of 73.5 million lb copper, at a 1% copper cut-off.
 Kamoa-Kakula is the largest copper discovery ever made in Africa and it ranks among the 10 largest copper deposits in the world.
-But the Kakula deposit is still open to north-west and to south-east and there is no doubt that the resources will grow significantly.
-An updated resource estimate is expected in Q1 2017, as well as an updated PEA that should evaluate development of a mining operation with a throughput rate of 16 million tonnes of ore per year.
+But the Kakula deposit is still open to northwest and to southeast, and there is no doubt that the resources will grow significantly.
+An updated resource estimate is expected in Q1 2017, as well as an updated PEA that should evaluate the development of a mining operation with a throughput rate of 16 million tonnes of ore per year.
 In this case, Kamoa-Kakula could become one of the three biggest copper mines in the world, with an annual production of more than 1.3 billion lb copper.

 The 68%-owned Kipushi project contains measured, indicated and inferred resources of 9.357 billion lb zinc, 458.2 million lb copper, 259.8 million lb lead, 7.138 million toz silver, 1.31 million lb cobalt and 21.57 million toz germanium.
 The most exciting part of the deposit is the Big Zinc zone that contains extremely high-grade mineralisation grading 34.89% zinc, 0.65% copper, 0.96% lead, 19 g/t silver and 53 g/t germanium.
 A PFS is expected in Q2 2017.
 As the Kipushi mine is a brownfield project, it can be taken into production relatively quickly and cheaply.
 It is expected that the most important parts of the infrastructure should be fully operational by the end of 2017.
 Kipushi is expected to become one of the biggest and lowest cost zinc mines in the world.

-Although Ivanhoe's share price has experienced some weakness, due to the political instability in the Democratic Republic of Congo, lately, it is one of the most exciting plays in the mining space and further triple digit gains wouldn't surprise me at all in 2017.
+Although Ivanhoe's share price has experienced some weakness, due to the political instability in the Democratic Republic of Congo, lately, it is one of the most exciting plays in the mining space and further triple-digit gains wouldn't surprise me at all in 2017.
 The share price growth should be fueled especially by the Kamoa-Kakula updated PEA and resource estimate, by further exploration successes and by the Kipushi PFS and restart efforts.

 Disclosure: I am/we are long IVPAF, NSU.